openedx/open-edx-proposals/oeps/processes/oep-0055-proc-project-maintainers.rst

 be considered an urgent problem to solve.

-This OEP proposes a formal definition of the role of maintainer that will open to all qualified Open edX community members.
+This OEP proposes a formal definition of the role of maintainer that will be open to all qualified Open edX community members.
 Maintainers will be responsible for the health of platform components, but not for their performance in any particular community member's production environment[#]_.